Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Numerical methods

 One direct consequence of light propagation in an inhomogeneous universe is the modification of the apparent position of a source, as well as the modification of its properties (shape and observed luminosity).
 To derive these properties, we start from the lens equation

-where $\bm{\beta}$ and $\bm{\theta}$ are the comoving and observed angular position on the sky of a source, and $\bm{\alpha}$ the deflection angle.
+where $\bm{\beta}$ and $\bm{\theta}$ are the comoving and observed angular positions on the sky of a source, and $\bm{\alpha}$ the deflection angle.
 We note that $\bm{\theta}$ is the photon direction at the observer which is directly given by $k^i$ at this location.
 The relevant information for weak gravitational lensing is encoded in the Jacobian matrix $\bm{\mathcal{A}}$ which describes the mapping from $\dd^2\bm{\beta}$ to $\dd^2\bm{\theta}$.
 This gives

-where $\kappa$, $\gamma = \gamma_1 + i\gamma_2$ and $\omega$ are respectively the convergence, shear and rotation of an image.
+where $\kappa$, $\gamma = \gamma_1 + i\gamma_2$ , and $\omega$ are respectively the convergence, shear, and rotation of an image.
 The magnification $\mu$ is the change in observed flux and size of an image (due to the conservation of surface brightness), and is defined as the inverse determinant of $\bm{\mathcal{A}}$.

-Usually, ray-tracing codes aim at computing $\kappa$ and $\gamma$ (and sometimes $\mu$).
-However, these often make use of several approximations such as Born, plane-parallel and multiple lens.
-We will now see how to implement the computation of weak-lensing quantities using the 3D propagation on null geodesics described in \cref{subsec:geodesic_integration}.
+Usually, ray-tracing codes are designed to compute $\kappa$ and $\gamma$ (and sometimes $\mu$).
+However, these often make use of several approximations such as Born, plane-parallel, and multiple lens.
+We now show how to implement the computation of weak-lensing quantities using the 3D propagation on null geodesics described in \cref{subsec:geodesic_integration}.
 To do so, we use two methods which we refer to as `infinitesimal' and `finite' beams.